Grass family (Poaceae)

-Range & Habitat: Fall Panicum has been collected in most counties of Illinois (see Distribution Map); it is quite common and probably occurs in all counties of the state.
+Range & Habitat: The native Fall Panicum has been collected in most counties of Illinois (see Distribution Map); it is quite common and probably occurs in all counties of the state.
 Habitats include disturbed areas of prairies and savannas, glades, gravel bars along rivers, fields, vacant lots, areas along railroads, and waste areas.
 This grass prefers open disturbed areas that are not too sterile and dry.

 Faunal Associations: The caterpillars of Hesperia sassacus (Indian Skipper), Poanes hobomok (Hobomok Skipper), Polites themistocles (Tawny-Edged Skipper), and Wallengrenia egremet (Northern Broken-Dash) feed on the foliage of Panicum spp.
 (Panic Grasses).
 In general, the seeds of Panic Grasses are an important source of food to many upland gamebirds and granivorous songbirds (see Bird Table).
 Rabbits and hoofed mammalian herbivores also use Panic Grasses as a food source, preferring the tender foliage of young plants.

 Photographic Location: A vacant lot in Urbana, Illinois.